 This is just one of the reasons the Martingale system – while certainly a winning strategy in some cases for those with a seemingly infinite bankroll – is not always applicable in the real world for consistent profit.

-How the Martingale Betting Strategy Works
+Example of the Martingale Betting Strategy

 Let’s break down some numbers for the Martingale Strategy, including what the risk/reward looks like in practice.
 Let’s use NFL betting for this example, showing how one would apply the Martingale Strategy at a sportsbook.